derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/09/2021 16:19:23 : 3 Database Admins walked into a NoSQL bar.
+05/09/2021 16:19:18 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-To understand recursion you must first understand recursion.
+The C language combines all the power of assembly language with all the ease-of-use of assembly language.
 <!-- replace-with-joke ends -->